sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Security controls employed by a TRE should be documented and explainable in a manner that is interpretable by people from different technical backgrounds and experience levels, in particular data providers and project teams, including those working directly with the data.
   - Mandatory
 * - TREs should support data of different levels of sensitivity, via variable and configurable security controls
-  - By offering TREs (or workspaces within TREs) at differing levels of security, TRE operator institutions can remain flexible and handle research projects that require greater levels of user training and less permissive computing environments for projects with highly sensitive data, as well as projects with fewer training requirements and security controls, but for which a TRE is still useful.
+  - This allows projects with different security requirements to each be met with a suitable level of controls.
+    It helps ensure that users can work effectively, with minimal barriers.
   - Recommended
-* - TREs could offer a pre-defined set of security control tiers which project teams can choose from
+* - Your TRE could offer a pre-defined set of security control tiers.
-  - Security tiers empower data providers and project teams to make informed choices about the level of restriction appropriate for the data they will be working with.
+  - Security control tiers can be designed to cover the types of project or data you expect to handle.
+    Projects may be placed into the most suitable tier rather than having a bespoke design.
+    This reduces the number of unique configurations that need to be supported.
   - Optional
 ```